brineylab/abutils/README.md

 smart_open

 All of the above dependencies can be installed with `pip`, and will be installed automatically when installing `abutils` with `pip`.

-If you're new to Python, a great way to get started is to install the [Anaconda Python distribution](https://www.continuum.io/downloads), which includes pip as well as a ton of useful scientific Python packages.

 `abutils` packages several additional external binaries required for specific functions: